kapitanov/git-todo/website/docs/docs/cli/ls.md

     ```bash
     $ git todo ls
-    1 ✓ Write some code
+    e885a108 ✓ Write some code
-    2 ✓ Write some tests as well
+    4e3eeecc · Write some tests as well
-    3 · Write some useful documentation as it is important
+    419ee57f ✓ Write some useful documentation as it is important
-    4 · Build something great!
+    ae19ad18 ✓ Build something great
+    9612977c · And help people!
     ```

 - **JSON**: A structured JSON format, suitable for parsing in scripts: